 One more step in our project in Nicaragua

-Our recent visit to Nicaragua marked a new chapter in the development of the Coffee Heritage project, as part of our spring tour of Central America.
-Nicaragua is one of those origins where relationships with the Producers have been consolidated over time, allowing us to work with depth and precision in the continuous improvement of the coffees we offer to our roasters.
+Our recent visit to Nicaragua marked a new chapter in the development of the Young Coffee Legacy Project, as part of our spring tour through Central America.
+Nicaragua is one of those origins where relationships with producers have grown stronger over time, allowing us to work with depth and precision in the ongoing improvement of the coffees we offer to our roasters.

 Quality that evolves with our partners